cpressey/Ahead-of-Time-eval/README.md

     ((unless '(do-one-thing 123) '(do-something-else 456)) (> c 0))

-This simple version only works if we are content to have our true and false branches be computable ahead-of-time, which probably isn't very useful in practuice.
+This simple version only works if we are content to have our true and false branches be computable ahead of time, which probably isn't very useful in practuice.
 If we want them to have components that aren't known until runtime, we need to treat them as functions, too.